Phrenzi/slate/source/index.html.md

 # Staff-Id Request Header

-mostly in iPad companion App, API is protected, one can only access those api after sign-in Staff, and using `X-Staff-Id` as a header in the request to call those API, this is so-call Staff-Id header.
+Mostly of the APIs for iPad Companion are not only protected by manager token, but also are staff protected as well, one can only access those api after sign-in as Manager, and then select one of staff to do operations, such as create transaction, confirm task booster.
+Those APIs using `X-Staff-Id` as a header in the request to represent the currently loged-in staff, this is so-call Staff-Id header.
 Example on the right:

 ```shell
 curl "https://phrenzi.com/api/management/patrons" \